Defining your why — and your who — shapes every class, drill, and decision that follows.

 And surface-level advice without real-life context doesn’t empower — it confuses or even shuts people down.

-From helping people recognize risks in their daily routines — not just when they’re imagining a “bad guy in the alley.”
+The most powerful lessons come from real conversations, from stories, from helping people recognize risks in their daily routines — not just when they’re imagining a “bad guy in the alley.”

-But what about when the threat is someone they know?
+Yelling “BACK OFF” might work in some situations… but what about when the threat is someone they know?

-As instructors, we owe it to our clients to start earlier.
+As instructors, we owe it to our clients to start earlier, go deeper, and focus on prevention — not just response.

 Great instructors don’t just prepare people for a fight — they prepare them to avoid one.